 Burping is a natural way of ridding that excess air so that pressure doesn’t build up and cause pain.

 It could be as simple as too much air being present in the stomach.
+Even if you feed the best dog foods, your pup still has to get rid of that air!

 Food gulping and drinking too much too quickly are classic ways most dogs wind up with too much air in their stomach.
 It looks as if they’re starving or dying of thirst, but some dogs do this simply because it is in their demeanor to do so.